 - Arrange biscuit pieces over warm apples and sprinkle any remaining oat mixture over biscuits.

 - Bake for 20–25 minutes or until top is golden brown and fruit mixture is bubbly.

-This cobbler is a quick and easy recipe ready in less than hour.
-Perfect for last minute dessert needs or whipping up something in your spare time.
+This cobbler is a quick and easy recipe ready in less than an hour.
+Perfect for last-minute dessert needs or whipping up something in your spare time.
 Cobblers are the perfect dessert for cooler weather and bringing families together.
 Next time you are trying to decide on a dessert, create a warm and delicious cobbler with your favorite fruits.